okeeffed/developer-notes/manual/Design-Patterns/Chain-Of-Responsibility.md

 - Concrete handlers: Handlers that actually handle the request chained in some sequential order.
 - Client: Originator of request and will access handler to handle it.

+## Pros/Cons

+Pros:

+- Reduce coupling degree.
+- Flexible, simplified objct that does not need to know the chain structure.
+- Convenient to increase request processing.

+Cons:

+- No guarantee for request recieved.
+- Performance of system affected, but also code debugging may not be so easy and could by cyclical.
+- Observability of operation characteristcs not so easy.

+## Example

 ```typescript
 class Handler {
   private _successor: Handler;